5 DAY FIRST TIMERS GUIDE: JACKSON HOLE, WY

 Day 3: Drop by (or into) Corbet’s Couloir and discover world-class terrain from the top of the tram

 On your second day on the slopes, head up the tram first thing to start your day with yummy, stick-to-your-ribs waffles at Corbet’s Cabin.
-Choose from waffle toppings like brown sugar butter, Nutella, peanut butter and bacon—yes, bacon.
+Choose from waffle toppings like brown sugar butter, Nutella, peanut butter, and bacon—yes, bacon.

 The 100-person tram, or “Big Red” as it’s referred to by locals, shuttles skiers and snowboarders 4,139 vertical feet to the 10,450-foot summit in just 15 minutes.
 As you load, try to stand near the left-side windows so you can enjoy bird’s-eye views into the famous Corbet’s Couloir.
-From the top of the tram, enjoy 360-degree views, including the very recognizable 13,770-foot Grand Teton and Grand Teton National Park, the Snake River and the expansive valley below.
+From the top of the tram, enjoy 360-degree views, including the very recognizable 13,770-foot Grand Teton and Grand Teton National Park, the Snake River, and the expansive valley below.

 If you weren’t able to check out Corbet’s Couloir from the tram, head down the skier’s left side of Rendezvous Bowl to peer over the precipice and into the pucker-worthy chute and watch fellow skiers and snowboarders test their mettle on Ski Country’s most iconic run.
 While watching the Corbet’s spectacle, keep your eyes peeled for Jackson Hole Air Force patches.
 The patch signifies a local clan of gravity-defying skiers who have been credited with pushing the boundaries of skiing since the ‘80s.
-This group was vocal in establishing Jackson Hole’s open-gate policy.
+This group was a vocal propent for establishing Jackson Hole’s current open-gate policy.

-For additional legendary Jackson Hole runs, explore Alta Chutes, The Hobacks, Expert Chutes or the Cirque off the Sublette Quad Chairlift or Tower Three Chutes, Paintbrush or Riverton Bowl off the Thunder chair.
+For additional legendary Jackson Hole runs, explore Alta Chutes, The Hobacks, Expert Chutes, or the Cirque off the Sublette Quad Chairlift or Tower Three Chutes, Paintbrush, or Riverton Bowl off the Thunder chair.

 Toast your terrain feats with a famous spicy margarita at the Mangy Moose, located in the base area.
 Featuring an eclectic mix of Western and ski décor, including a stuffed Moose that hangs from the lofted ceiling, the Moose is often referred to as the quintessential après-ski hangout and for good reason.
 The drinks are well endowed with booze, the apps—like the nachos—hit the spot after a long day on the slopes and the live music is rockin’.